Sub-Linear Privacy-Preserving Near-Neighbor Search: Preliminaries and Background

 \subsection{PP-NNS in Sub-linear Time with a Trusted Server}

-In the trusted server settings, LSH-based protocols are well-known for privacy-preserving near-neighbor search~\cite{indyk2006polylogarithmic}.
-The protocol with sub-linear query time search involves the following two major steps. \begin{enumerate} \item {\bf Hash Function Generation and Computation (Pre-processing):} The trusted server fixes random seeds for hash functions.
+In the trusted server settings, LSH-based protocols are well-known for sub-linear near-neighbor search~\cite{indyk2006polylogarithmic}.
+The protocol involves two major steps: \begin{enumerate} \item {\bf Constructing Hash Tables (Pre-processing):} The trusted server fixes random seeds for hash functions (e.g., random permutation for MinHash).
 Every client $x \in \mathcal{C}$ sends its attributes to the server.
 The server computes the $l$-bit binary embedding $E(x)$, using appropriate (pre-chosen) LSH schemes $h_i(x)$s.
 Computing $l$ bits involves generating multiple $1$-bit hashes using independent randomization and concatenating them $E(x) = [h_1(x);h_2(x);...;h_l(x)]$, where $h_i(x)$ is an independent hashing scheme.
 The server also generates hash tables, as a part of preprocessing for sub-linear time search.
-New clients can be dynamically inserted into the tables. \item {\bf Sub-linear Searching with Hamming Distance (Querying):} To find near-neighbors of any given query point $q$, the trusted server computes the $l$-bit embedding of $q$, $E(q)$, using the pre-decided function $E(.)$.
+New clients can be dynamically inserted into the tables. \item {\bf Sub-linear Search (Querying):} To find near-neighbors of any given query point $q$, the trusted server computes the $l$-bit embedding of $q$, $E(q)$.
 Due to the LSH property of $E$, it suffices to find points $y \in \mathcal{C}$ such that $E(q)$ and $E(y)$ are close in Hamming distance.
 Searching for close Hamming distance can be done very efficiently in sub-linear time by only probing few buckets in the pre-constructed hash tables~\cite{indyk2006polylogarithmic}. \end{enumerate}

 The above protocol requires a trusted server which handles all the data.
 The security relies on the fact that no client is allowed to see any part of the computation process.
 The sub-linearity of the search is due to the classical sub-linear LSH algorithm for Hamming distance search~\cite{Book:Rajaraman_11}.